-Note that the image varies depending on what type of capture mode you have selected, see .
+Note that the image varies depending on what type of capture mode you have selected, see Adjust the image capture settings on page 9.

 If push events fail, the app will resend up to the first 100 failed events to the server.